MicrosoftDocs/azure-devops-yaml-schema/content/resources-pipelines-pipeline.md

 # resources.pipelines.pipeline definition

-If you have an Azure pipeline that produces artifacts, your pipeline can consume the artifacts by defining a pipeline resource.
+If you have an Azure Pipeline that produces artifacts, your pipeline can consume the artifacts by defining a pipeline resource.
 In Azure DevOps Server 2020 and higher, you can also enable [pipeline completion triggers](/azure/devops/pipelines/process/pipeline-triggers) using a pipeline resource.

 :::moniker range="= azure-pipelines-2019"